ehabsoa82/signServer_local/README.md

 ### Configuring SignServer to sit behind a reverse proxy

-It is best practise to place SignServer behind a reverse proxy server that handles TLS termination and/or load balancing.
+It is best practice to place SignServer behind a reverse proxy server that handles TLS termination and/or load balancing.

 The following example shows how to configure a deployment to expose an AJP proxy port as a ClusterIP service: